tomerlichtash/mels-loop/public/content/docs/mels-hack-the-missing-bits/index.en.md

             0111111CCC
         MSB <----------> LSB

 In this diagram, the opcode doesn't matter, it can be any part of the program logic.
 The address of the next instruction is `111`, so that's where the next step of the loop is located.
 The data address is also `111`, which doesn't pose a problem: The instruction may not even need an operand, or the value in the `111` address may be commensurate with the program logic.
-Normally, the program would proceed to the instruction in location `111`.
+Normally, the program would proceed to the instruction in location 111.
 Now, when we try to increment the data address by `1` (adding `1000`), the "overflow" of the field zeroes out the `(A)` and `(N)` fields, yielding this instruction:

             1000000CCC
         MSB <----------> LSB

-Which would execute opcode `CCC` and then jump to address 0, just as Ed Nather wrote.
-In the above diagram, the index register bit is set to `0`, so that it would toggle to `1` following the address overflow.
+Which would execute opcode CCC and then jump to address 0, just as **Ed Nather** wrote.
+In the above diagram, the index register bit is set to 0, so that it would toggle to 1 following the address overflow.
 This toggle may be the origin of Nather's recollection of seeing the bit turned on for no apparent reason.

 ## A Less Romantic Alternative

 There's another possible scenario, even more compatible with the story and in line with the RPC-4000 specs.
 This flow is mentioned in [Stassa Patsantzis](https://news.ycombinator.com/item?id=20489273)'s post.
-It hinges on Ed Nather's partial understanding of the machine's internals.
-Specifically, two properties of RPC-4000:
+It requires us to assert that **Ed Nather** misremembered or misunderstood two properties of the RPC-4000:

 - Opcode `23 (10111)` was the machine's _conditional_ `JUMP` instruction, called `TBC` (**T**ransfer on **B**ranch **C**ontrol).
 This opcode transferred control to the address in the `(A)` field, _If_ an internal switch called the `Branch Control Unit (BCU)` was on.
 If it was off, the next instruction address would default to the `(N)` field.